 |Copyright © Nucleus Medical Media, Inc.|

-- Single egg divides and develops into 2 or more fetuses (identical)—babies will be same sex and look similar
+- A single egg divides and develops into two or more fetuses (identical)—babies will be same sex and look similar

-- More than 1 egg is fertilized by a different sperm (fraternal)—babies look different and may be different sexes
+- More than one egg is fertilized by a different sperm (fraternal)—babies look different and may be different sexes

-If there are 3 or more fetuses they may be identical, fraternal, or both.
+If there are three or more fetuses, then they may be identical, fraternal, or both.

 - A previous multiple pregnancy

 - More rapid weight gain than expected in the first trimester

 - Severe morning sickness

 - More fetal movement than with a single fetus pregnancy